AdelaideB9/blog-old/_posts/2021-03-29-umass-heim.md

 - ctf
 - write-ups
 header_img: ''
+description: 'Only those who BEARER a token may enter!
+A web exploitation category challenge on intercepting and forging JSON Web Token from a debugging endpoint to bypass authentication.'

 ---
-_Only those who BEARER a token may enter!
-A web exploitation category challenge on intercepting and forging JSON Web Token from a debugging endpoint to bypass authentication._

 ## The Heim

 Upon navigating to the given URL, we're met with a login form which asks the user for a "name", claiming that "only those who BEARER a token may enter".